Skip to content

 Among the many consequences of climate change, wildfires are growing in intensity and spreading in range across Earth’s ecosystemsUNEP 2022

-• The changing climate doesn’t cause wildfires, but as the climate warms, increasing evaporation dries out vegetation much faster than previously, making it more prone to fires.
-This is particularly true of non-native species, including macrocarpa and gorse hedges (top image) and vast stands of commercial forestry and wilding pines.
+• Climate change doesn’t cause wildfires.
+But in a warming world and more intense El Niños results in increasing evaporation that dries out vegetation faster, making it more prone to fires.
+This is particularly true of non-native species, including macrocarpa and gorse hedges (top image) and vast stands of exotic commercial forestry and wilding pines.
 This was made all-too clear in the December 2024 fires that devastated Craigieburn, Canterbury:

 • This was predictable, and it will get worse across Aotearoa:

 The effects of the 2019/2020 fires were felt here when ash and smoke blew across the Tasman (Fig. 3).
-One afternoon our skies turned orange, and for the next few weeks ash fell over already retreating glaciers, reducing their albedo, leading to faster melting (Fig. 4).
+Our skies turned orange and for the next few weeks ash fell over already retreating glaciers, reducing their albedo, leading to faster melting (Fig. 4).

 It also extended the hole in the ozone layer over Antarctica.